Islamic State claims suicide car bomb that kills more than 100 in Iraq

 Iraqi officials declared victory over Islamic State in Diyala earlier this year after security forces and Shi‘ite paramilitaries drove them out of towns and villages there, but the insurgents remain active in the province.

-Security forces and militia groups are currently focused on the western province of Anbar, where they have been gearing up for an offensive to retake the mainly Sunni governorate - Iraq’s largest.
+Security forces and militia groups are currently focussed on the western province of Anbar, where they have been gearing up for an offensive to retake the mainly Sunni governorate - Iraq’s largest.

 The United Nations said earlier this week that nearly 15,000 people had been killed in the 16-month period up to April 30.